 :NextColorScheme to switch to the next color scheme.

-Shift-F8 keys to switch to the next/previous color scheme.
+Shift-F8 keys to switch to the next/previous color scheme and

 Switch to the next color scheme.
 After the last color scheme the cycle repeats from the first color scheme.

 Switch to the previous color scheme.
 After the first color scheme the cycle repeats from the last color scheme.

 Switch to a random color scheme.
 Because Vim doesn’t actually expose random numbers the microseconds of the current time are used to improvise a source of randomness.
 It’s nothing like real randomness but convincing enough for this plug-in :-).